edespino/cloudberry-site/docs/sql-stmts/create-extension.md

 **`IF NOT EXISTS`**

 Do not throw an error if an extension with the same name already exists.
-Cloudberry Database issues a notice in this case.
+Apache Cloudberry issues a notice in this case.
 Note that there is no guarantee that the existing extension is anything like the one that would have been created from the currently-available script file.

 **`extension_name`**

 The name of the extension to be installed.
-Cloudberry Database will create the extension using details from the file `SHAREDIR/extension/<extension_name>.control`.
+Apache Cloudberry will create the extension using details from the file `SHAREDIR/extension/<extension_name>.control`.

-`SHAREDIR` is the installation shared-data directory, for example `/usr/local/cloudberry-db/share/postgresql`.
+`SHAREDIR` is the installation shared-data directory, for example `/usr/local/cloudberry/share/postgresql`.
 The command `pg_config --sharedir` displays the directory.

 **`schema_name`**